IPGP/geodezyx/docsrc/source/getting_started.rst

 Minimal exemple
 ---------------

-To test if the `GeodeZYX Toolbox` is well installed, import:
+To test if the `geodezyx` toolbox is well installed, import:
 ::

     #### Import